Saint Joseph Church and Shrine: Description

 The district consists of a church edifice and a shrine.
 The district also consists of a cemetery with graves dating back to the 1850s.
 The church is a fieldstone cruciform-plan structure with a hip roof.
 A square-plan, hip-roof bell tower at the front contains an entry vestibule.
 Both the church and tower are topped with a red ceramic tile roof.
-A 1954 addition in located in one corner of the church.
+A 1954 addition is located in one corner of the church.